 I believe is that it is important for us to put self-care and nourishment and healthy living—and all the practices that are included—into its place.
 Meaning, in my opinion, the whole context I’m talking about above.

-It’s time now that healthy practices and self-care become NOT some kind of disconnected, picayune fussing over how our bodies look, or optimizing minutiae that doesn’t ultimately matter.
+It’s time now that healthy practices and self-care become NOT some kind of disconnected, vain, picayune fussing over how our bodies look, or optimizing minutiae that doesn’t ultimately matter.
 It’s time that we get over all that crap and start taking care of ourselves because of the reasons I’m saying here.

 And that we truly focus on strength and energy and resilience and longevity.
 Not some dumb number like “weight” that means nothing.
 Not even by how we look.

 If there are some silver linings and gifts in the threats and darkness of the day, this might be one of them.
 We need to get over ourselves.
 There is no more time to screw around with how we look in a pair of tights.
 If you look great—fun, lovely, nice.
 Enjoy it.
 I do.
-But it cannot be even close to the main reason.
+But it cannot be the main reason.
 If it is, you won’t ultimately be doing (or sustaining) the things that really give you the greater well-being.
 You likely won’t be doing nourishing things at all.
 And you won’t be seeing it in a complete way.
-So you’ll be endlessly going in nearsighted circles.
+You’ll be endlessly going in nearsighted circles.

 And we need you for something more than that.